Welcome to SBUWelcome to SBUStony Brook University

 Explore Beyond the Brook

 Are you interested in touring the area or finding fun places outside of Stony Brook University?
-Beyond the Brook helps to keep you informed on all that Long Island and New York City has to offer.
-Your favorite museums, shows, and sport games are not too far away!
-Make sure to keep up to date for off-campus trips and discounted tickets.
+Beyond the Brook keeps you informed about everything the local region has to offer, from Long Island to New York City and New Jersey.
+Your favorite museums, shows, and sporting events are never far away!
+Stay up to date on off-campus trips and discounted tickets.

 For the Fitness Enthusiasts